Log stains and finishes are an essential part of any log home or cabin owner.

 The information you narrow down to is what will advise on the color to pick.

-It is therefore important to look at the wood qualities first just before buying a stain.
+Therefore, looking at the wood qualities before buying a stain is important.

 Is Cabot Stain Good for Log Homes?

 Cabot penetrates deep into the wood as it offers protection for a long time.
-When the surface is prepared properly, you get to have maximum stain performance on your wood.
+When the surface is prepared properly, you get maximum stain performance on your wood.

 Cleaning is one of the best ways of preserving your log home.
 It involves the removal of dust, pollen, and mildew and the use of the best stain.